ore-code/ore-cms-js/docs/03-templates.md

 **Example**

-A basic site template with global layout and styling:
+_A basic site template with global layout and styling_

 	<!DOCTYPE html>
 	<html>